Fryette Pittbull Ultralead II

 I'm not necessarily saying Steve was being deceitful either.
 To give him the benefit of the doubt, when you generate an IR, there's usually some leading silence, which it's possible to trim off the front of the IR, so in that way you might be able to have a lag free IR within the already digitized signal, but you'll still always have the conversion lag in there.
 But, to say "lag free IR processing" implies this entire element of the chain is as lag free as analog components, which is not true.

-This is concerning to me because it means Steve might not inherently understand the tech, which means there could be yet another link in the chain (specifically, whoever he contracted to understand this tech for him and integrate it into the unit) that also needs to get involved in the event that anything goes wrong.
+This is concerning to me because it means Steve might not fully understand the tech, which means there could be yet another link in the chain (specifically, whoever he contracted to understand this tech for him and integrate it into the unit) that also needs to get involved in the event that anything goes wrong.

 Now it's time for speculation.
 Who do you guys think did the digital elements of the new amp?
 My money is on Fractal Audio.